innocentx0/TorCap/README.md

 <img width="538" height="710" alt="image" src="https://github.com/user-attachments/assets/5767e165-0de7-45d4-b9f4-d353a4b10fa7" />

-This Bash script is designed for ethical network analysis, specifically to detect and identify connections to the Tor network and client inside the network receiving / sending data over TOR.
+This Bash script is designed for network analysis, specifically to detect and identify connections to the Tor network made by client inside the network receiving / sending data over TOR.
 It listens to network traffic, filters out specific IP addresses, and checks whether the destination node belongs to a Tor relay.
 If it does, the script retrieves information such as the Tor relay's fingerprint, nickname, country, and contact details.

 # Important Disclaimer